Shinsuke-Abe/dropbox4s/readme.md

 * json4s(native) 3.2.10
 * dropbox-core-sdk 1.7.6

-Note: These libraries on latest stable at October 21,2014.
+Note: These libraries on latest stable at November 3rd,2014.

 ## How to use